 It’s no secret that Le Marais is one of Paris’ most popular neighborhoods.
 But long before all of the gorgeous museums, trendy boutiques, Instagram-worthy restaurants and cool cafés set up shop in the neighborhood, ‘Le Marais’ in Paris’ history was quite literally ‘the swamp’ of the city.
 It wasn’t always a chic part of town.
 Most of the nondescript buildings we see today that are tightly erected against one another are from the Middle Ages.
-However, we’re also treated to stunning architecture of places like Place des Vosges, LE BHV MARAIS and numerous noble residences called Hôtel Particuliers.
+However, we’re also treated to stunning architecture of places like Place des Vosges and LE BHV MARAIS, numerous noble residences called Hôtel Particuliers, and local Parisian boutiques like Arty Dandy.
 Le Marais was the only area excluded from the extensive Haussmann renovation of Paris which is why we have this charming mix of high and low architecture from ancient times.

 Its deeply-rooted history along with the city’s colorful LGBTQ+ community from the 90s has made Le Marais into the fun area it is today.
 This article will take you through a full day of different exciting activities that won’t require you to leave the neighborhood.
 This is your guide to enjoying Le Marais from day to night!

 If you’re planning on going shopping in Paris, make the most out of your time and money by accessing discounts and deals from our INSIDR Shopping Passport 2019 and reading our Paris Shopping Guide!